 This travel card allows free travel across London and on buses nationwide for disabled people.

-The application will ask you to upload copies of various documents but you will also need to bring in the originals for inspection at the PASC on a Wednesday or Friday between 9.30am and 4.30pm.
+The application will ask you to upload copies of various documents but you will also need to bring in the originals for inspection at the PASC on a Wednesday between 9.30am and 4.30pm.

 We do not offer Freedom Passes to carers or travel companions.

 We do not issue Freedom Passes based on financial hardship.